OpenMS/OpenMS-docs/docs/openms-applications-and-tools/topp-tools/types-of-topp-tools.md

   OpenMS provides tools to measure the quality of LC-MS data.
 For more information, view the [Quality control](types-of-topp-tools/quality-control.md) section.

-For the full list of TOPP tools, visit the [API website](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/release/2.8.0/html/TOPP_documentation.html).
+For the full list of TOPP tools, visit the [API reference](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/index.html) website.